codewitch-honey-crisis/Newt/README.md

 # Newt
-Newt Parser Generator for C#
+Newt Parser Generator for C# (Retired)

+please see LL https://github.com/codewitch-honey-crisis/LL for a better replacement

 Newt generates C# classes to parse streams of input using grammars based on an EBNF variant.